ManticoreGamesInc/platform-documentation/src/api/uiscrollpanel.md

 # UIScrollPanel

 A UIControl that supports scrolling a child UIControl that is larger than itself.
+Inherits from [UIControl](uicontrol.md).

 ## Properties